MillerMedia/Kneejerk/README.md

 Kneejerk - A tool for scanning environment variables in .js files

 optional arguments:
-  -h, --help            show this help message and exit -u URL, --url URL     URL of the website to scan
+  -debug
+        Print debugging statements
+  -l string
-  -l LIST, --list LIST  Path to a file containing a list of URLs to scan -o OUTPUT, --output OUTPUT
+        Path to a file containing a list of URLs to scan -o string
         Path to output file
-  -debug                Print debugging statements
+  -u string
+        URL of the website to scan
 ```

 ## Installation